dominik-pfl/quarterlife-1line-travelblog/README.md

 ---
 <details markdown="1">
 <summary> Move to Kandy</summary>
-1. Random Fact: I have read one book in the last 7 years (I think, but I read another book in the last 2 days.
+1. Random Fact: I have read one book in the last 7 years (maybe 2), but I read another book in the last 2 days.
 Ladylike (very funny book) :)

 </details>